-Board approval, which differs from that prior ARB approval; - Rehabilitation of buildings that involves more than replacement with materials (windows, doors, siding, or garage doors and roofing) that are not of the same kind, and which are visible from a public street.
-For example, while replacement of wood double-hung windows with vinyl double hung windows would not require ARB approval, replacement of double-hung windows with casement windows would. - 4.
+Board approval, which differs from that prior ARB approval:

+- 3. Rehabilitation of buildings that involves more than replacement with materials (windows, doors, siding, or garage doors and roofing) that are not of the same kind, and which are visible from a public street.
+For example, while replacement of wood double-hung windows with vinyl double hung windows with vinyl double hung windows with casement windows would. - 4.
 All additions of any size for buildings built before 1929.
-For buildings built in 1929 or later, additions that increase the existing building footprint by 25% or more-. - 5.
-Fences that are in the front yard (See Schematic Plan (1) or within the required minimum front yard setback (See Schematic Plan (2) and higher than thirty inches (30"). - 6.
-Walls, including retaining walls, that are in a front yard or within the required minimum front yard setback and are visible from a public street. - 7.
-Walls, including retaining walls that are over 30 inches (30") and that are within the required minimum side yard or rear yard setback.
+For buildings built in 1929 or later, additions that increase the existing building footprint by 25% or more. - 5: Fences that are in the front yard (See Schematic Plan (1) or within the required minimum front yard setback (See Schematic Plan (2) and higher than thirty inches (30°). - 6.
+Walls, including retaining walls, that are in a front yard or within the required minimum front yard setback and are visible from a public street.